Social and Cultural Analysis (PhD)

 - Environmental governance and neoliberalism; Eco-citizenry; Post-humanism

-- Social and cultural theory, Journalism and media studie
+- Social and cultural theory, Journalism and media studies

 - Medicine, Gender, Racialization